What is a Pet Adoption Counselor?

 A pet adoption counselor is responsible for matching potential owners with appropriate shelter pets.
 Duties may include reviewing applications and filing paperwork, screening potential adopters, observing interactions between pets and potential adopters, educating owners about proper pet care, training and supervising volunteers, setting up appointments for veterinary procedures, and processing adoption fees.

 What does a Pet Adoption Counselor do?

-Animal adoption counselors work with individuals and families to find suitable homes for cats, dogs, and other animals.
-They sit down and have a chat with prospective pet owners to best determine whether they will be able to care for an animal properly and also to see if the home environment will be a good fit for the animal.
+Pet adoption counselors work with individuals and families to find suitable homes for cats, dogs, and other animals.
+They sit down and have a chat with prospective pet owners to best determine whether they will be able to care for an animal properly, and also to see if the home environment will be a good fit for the animal.
 Counselors can then either approve or deny the adoption.
-If the adoption is approved, animal adoption counselors will also do follow-ups to check on how things are working out for both pet and owner.
+If the adoption is approved, pet adoption counselors will also do follow-ups to check on how things are working out for both pet and owner.

 Pet adoption counselors may also assist with answering phones, ordering supplies, walking dogs, processing donations, updating records, filling out cage cards, giving tours, fundraising, and helping with mobile adoption drives.

 What is the workplace of a Pet Adoption Counselor like?